DFranzen/Tizen_AES/README.md

 - AES_KEY_SIZE: Number of bits for the AES encryption
 - AES_KEY_PHRASE: Additional key to restrict access to the key in the Key Manager

-And then include the .h file where you want to use encryption.
+And then include the .h file where you want to use encryption:
 \#include "AES_helper.h"

 Now you have the two main functions available to you: